 In the 1920s, three main bus operators ran services to and from Berwick:

 THOMPSON Brothers.
-Robert, Andrew and Hector Thompson had set up a haulage business in 1912, and from January 1922 they ran their first bus service between Berwick and Spittal via the Old Bridge (the New Bridge didn’t open until 1928).
+Robert, Andrew and Hector Thompson had set up a haulage business in 1912.
+From the early 1920s (possibly 1920), Thompson Brothers ran their first bus service between Berwick and Spittal via the Old Bridge (the New Bridge didn’t open until 1928).
 The venture was a success and they bought more buses, running also to Scremerston from 1923, Ford, Branxton and a summer service to Philadelphia (the one better known as Cocklawburn!).

 SPOWART Brothers.
 Robert and Philip Spowart had bought the Berwick-Spittal ferry in 1907, and until 1922 it was the only means of travelling between the two places.
 They soon realised that Thompson’s bus, going the length of Spittal and along to Sandgate in Berwick, was more convenient than their ferry.
 They began their Berwick-Spittal bus service in March 1923.